Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 MCP

-Beyond tools, the client also exposes the server's resources and prompts, and can answer server-initiated elicitation requests (all per the 2025-11-25 MCP revision).
+Beyond tools, a client exposes the server's resources and prompts, answers server-initiated elicitation and sampling requests, and advertises roots (all per the 2025-11-25 MCP revision).

-@modelcontextprotocol/sdk is a lazy optional peer (^1.29.0): it is imported with a dynamic import() only when you actually create a client, so the edge bundle never pulls it in unless you use MCP.
+@modelcontextprotocol/sdk is a lazy optional peer (^1.29.0): imported with a dynamic import() only when you actually connect, so the edge bundle never pulls it in unless you use MCP.
 Install it yourself:

 npm i @modelcontextprotocol/sdk

-If it is missing at runtime, createMcpClient / createStdioMcpClient reject with an InvalidRequestError telling you to install it.
+If it is missing at runtime, the call rejects with an InvalidRequestError telling you to install it.

 Transports